 Sponsored research revenue is another important metric of research quality and impact.
 The U of A currently ranks fifth among U15 Canadian universities in total sponsored research income and third in sponsored research income per full-time teaching faculty member.
 As reported by CAUBO, the U of A's 2012-2013 total sponsored research funding was \$417.8 million, a decrease of 15 per cent from the 2011-2012 level of \$452 million.
 This is a continuation of a two-year decline following a seven-year trend of increasing research income.
-Figure 10 data show the 2011-2012 and 2012-2013 details: a \$37-million decrease in government sponsored research (which includes capital research projects); a \$17-million increase in donation, investment, and other income for research; a \$2 million decrease in the level of Tri-Council funding; and a decrease of \$5 million in non-government grants and contracts.
+Figure 10 data show the 2011-2012 and 2012-2013 details: a \$37-million decrease in government sponsored research (which includes capital research projects); a \$17-million increase in donation, investment, and other income for research; a \$2-million decrease in the level of Tri-Council funding; and a decrease of \$5 million in non-government grants and contracts.
+It is worth noting that the U of A's financial statements for 2013-2014 show that the university received \$462,783,000, which does represent an increase from 2012-2013.

 The decrease in government sponsored research revenue is primarily due to a \$40-million decline in sponsored research funding received from provincial ministries and the Alberta Innovates corporations.
 The U of A continues to make increased Tri-Council and international funding an institutional priority, and addressing this unprecedented decline is a key focus.
 To this end, the Grant Assist Program has been established to build capacity and further enhance the quality of institutional research proposals in key national competitions.
 It is imperative that we work closely with the provincial government because leveraging of provincial resources is essential in obtaining national and international funding.
-The upcoming announcement of a new national Network of Centres of Excellence (NCE) being hosted at the U of A - with a budget of nearly \$30 million over the life of the grant - is an excellent example of sustained provincial investment that has enabled significant leveraging of federal funds.
+The recent announcement of a new national Network of Centres of Excellence (NCE) being hosted at the U of A-with a budget of nearly \$30 million over the life of the grant-is an excellent example of sustained provincial investment that has enabled significant leveraging of federal funds, leading to the creation of GlycoNet